-If you’ve got a camera that’s capable or shooting 4K video footage or are thinking about buying one that features it, don’t just think it’s only use is for razor-sharp video footage.
+If you’ve got a camera that’s capable of shooting 4K video footage or are thinking about buying one that features it, don’t just think its only use is for razor-sharp video footage.

 A single frame of 4K video contains 8-million pixels, which is more than enough to create a nice, decent-sized print of an image, and certainly more than enough for screen use.